 Q: I am removing oak hardwood floors in my ’89 home that are glued down onto particle board subflooring.
 I will be replacing it with tile.
 There is about 300 sq. feet of hardwood flooring that needs to come up.
+I want to save my subfloor.

 I’ve been researching methods online with little success and what I have read makes it sound like a total nightmare.